 The VAE based generated patterns may fail to adequatly represent the patterns of heterogeneity encountered in the field for three main reasons: (1) sufficiently similar patterns are not included during training, (2) patterns are filtered or simplified by the VAE, and (3) the diversity of the patterns was not sufficient to simulate new consistent patterns.
 In general, these three reasons play a role to different degrees.
 The first is unavoidably present in any study that aims to use information from nearby outcrops or local geology to constrain the subsurface patterns in the sensed domain.
 However, this may be partially accounted for by considering different base patterns and their perturbed versions (obtained by morphological operations and local transformations) which may all be attributed to a similar environment.
 Note, however, that this strategy will not add new materials (lithologies).
 The prior consistency step may indicate if the VAE fails due to the first reason: the ability of the proposed patterns to generate the data may be checked before training the VAE.
 The effect arising from the second reason is directly related to generative accuracy and is captured in Fig. 5.5 for example, in that the generated samples seem to have filtered out patterns with very high curvature.
 Finally, the third reason, which is somewhat tied to the first, is related to how the VAE is able to interpolate between training patterns.
 This may be checked by visualizing a set of training images as in Fig. 5.5 and also making a latent traversal as shown in Fig. 5.8, which makes steps along two of the dimensions of the latent space and fixes the rest.
 This should also be supplemented by an assessment of how much the generated patterns depart from the training samples while retaining consistent patterns.
-In recent work (Lopez-Alvis et al. (2020) and Chapter 3) it was shown that VAEs are able to deviate from training patterns while still preserving realistic patterns through breaking continuous channels from the original training image.
+In recent work , Lopez-Alvis et al. (2020) show (Lopez-Alvis et al. (2020) and Chapter 3) it was shown that VAEs are able to deviate from training patterns while still preserving realistic patterns through breaking continuous channels from the original training image.
+There have been some recent efforts to quantitatively measure diversity in DGMs (Lucic et al., 2018; Sajjadi et al., 2018) however, it remains an open question whether useful departures (such as the breaking channels) would be adequately captured by these measures.
+In summary, the proposed approach is not intended to generate perfectly accurate patterns but to allow the generated patterns to deviate from training patterns in order to both improve diversity and fit the data without compromising the patterns' realism.